 What activities are available?

-- Ambassador Social: The R&R Student Ambassadors will be hosting the social each evening at 8:00 p.m.
-Watch your confirmation letter for more details.
+- FOCUS Social: The Summer Operations Assistants will be hosting a social each evening at 8:00 p.m.
+Watch your check in packet for more details.

 What is your mailing address?